Decoding GA (not provided) is still a hot topic for SEOs.

 But in 2011, that all changed when Google started encrypting search data.

-According to Google, this move was made to make search more secure.
+According to Google, this move was made to protect users’ privacy.

 As co-founders Larry Page and Sergey Brin disclosed, the increased privacy measures were taken partly due to the introduction of personalized search results.